 Following the successful completion of the 15-month didactic phase of the program, students enter the clinical rotation part of their training.
-Students will participate in 4 to 8 week rotations in seven core areas of study: family medicine, internal medicine, emergency medicine, surgery, psychiatry/behavioral health, women’s health and pediatrics.
+Students will participate in 4 week rotations in eight core areas of study: family medicine, internal medicine, emergency medicine, surgery, psychiatry/behavioral health, primary care, women’s health and pediatrics.

 Partnerships are developing with organizations in the Columbus, Ohio area in order to allow our students to serve in free and low-cost medical clinics.
 Further, all students will perform a service-component during the appropriate course(s) in the didactic phase.
 Our belief is a challenging atmosphere of learning, combined with a supportive atmosphere of care brings out the best in students who primarily state their desire at interview time to "help others."